rcampos09/k6DonTester/README.md

 * [k6] - k6 is a developer-centric, free and open-source load testing tool built for making performance testing a productive and enjoyable experience.

+Using page example https://test.k6.io for generate load test: warning: please do not load real

 ## Installation Local K6:

 Mac